losttype/blog.losttype.com/src/2014-01-15-whats-so-popular-about-the-powerball-lottery.md

 categories:
   - Uncategorized
 ---
-You&#8217;ll find people all over the US playing the Powerball lottery.
-Some even wrap their lives around when to play, how much, and what numbers they&#8217;ll choose.
-It&#8217;s become not only an industry but an event of major proportions like a big entertainment venue.
+You’ll find people all over the US playing the Powerball lottery.
+Some even wrap their lives around when to play, how much, and what numbers they’ll choose.
+It’s become not only an industry but an event of major proportions like a big entertainment venue.

 People hold Powerball lottery parties to see if anyone even gets close to the winning numbers.
-It&#8217;s sort of an excuse to have friends and family get together for the evening and enjoy one another&#8217;s company.
+It’s sort of an excuse to have friends and family get together for the evening and enjoy one another’s company.
 Some people take their Powerball fun to churches and school events like Bingo night.
-It&#8217;s all in the name of spending a few dollars and hoping to hit it big in the lottery.
+It’s all in the name of spending a few dollars and hoping to hit it big in the lottery.